Western pleasure: Breeds

 Nearly any breed can be exhibited in western pleasure classes.
 The highest levels of competition are usually in shows restricted to a single breed, but at lower levels, there are open classes where multiple breeds may compete against one another.
-Across all breeds, horses are generally to move in a slow, light, calm, relaxed manner, with minimal rein contact.
-The desired "frame," or style, of the horse may vary from breed to breed.
+Regardless of breed, horses are generally expected to move in a slow, light, calm, and relaxed manner, with minimal rein contact.
+The desired "frame" or style of the horse may vary from breed to breed.

 In open or all-breed competition, stock horse breeds such as the American Quarter Horse, American Paint Horse and Appaloosa tend to be favored by the judges, though quality individuals from other breeds such as the Morgan horse and Arabian horse can be competitive if not penalized for their natural conformation that gives them a somewhat higher-set neck.
 "Gaited" breeds such as the Missouri Fox Trotter and the Tennessee Walker often have their own Western Pleasure classes with standards adapted to evaluate their use of intermediate gaits other than the jog trot.
 Even breeds that are traditionally shown mostly in English riding disciplines, such as the American Saddlebred or the Friesian, may offer western pleasure classes with judging specifications that are adapted to the conformation and way of going of those breeds.